grafana/grafana/docs/sources/explore/trace-integration.md

 - [Zipkin]({{< relref "../datasources/zipkin/" >}})
 - [X-Ray](https://grafana.com/grafana/plugins/grafana-x-ray-datasource)

-For information on how to configure queries for the data sources listed above, refer to the documentation for specific data source.
+For information on how to query the data sources listed above, refer to the documentation for the specific data source.
+Once you've obtained a trace as the result of a query, there's multiple ways to visualize it.

+* Trace View
+* Node Graph
+* Service Graph

 ## Trace View

 This section explains the elements of the Trace View.

-{{< figure src="/static/img/docs/explore/explore-trace-view-full-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the trace view" >}}
+{{< figure src="/static/img/docs/explore/trace-view-9-4.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the trace view" >}}

 ### Header

-{{< figure src="/static/img/docs/v70/explore-trace-view-header.png" class="docs-image--no-shadow" max-width= "750px" caption="Screenshot of the trace view header" >}}
+{{< figure src="/static/img/docs/explore/trace-view-9-4-header.png" class="docs-image--no-shadow" max-width= "750px" caption="Screenshot of the trace view header" >}}

+- Search: Highlights spans containing the searched text.
 - Header title: Shows the name of the root span and trace ID.
-- Search: Highlights spans containing the searched text.
 - Metadata: Various metadata about the trace.

 ### Minimap

-{{< figure src="/static/img/docs/v70/explore-trace-view-minimap.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the trace view minimap" >}}
+{{< figure src="/static/img/docs/explore/trace-view-9-4-minimap.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the trace view minimap" >}}

 Shows condensed view or the trace timeline.
 Drag your mouse over the minimap to zoom into smaller time range.
 Zooming will also update the main timeline, so it is easy to see shorter spans.
 Hovering over the minimap, when zoomed, will show Reset Selection button which resets the zoom.